Ron Taylor (baseball): Cleveland Indians

-National League
+St. Louis Cardinals

 On December 15, 1962, Cleveland traded Taylor and infielder Jack Kubiszyn to the Cardinals in exchange for first baseman Fred Whitfield.
 Taylor spent the remainder of his pitching career in the National League.
 With the Cardinals, he posted nine wins, 11 saves, and an earned run average of 2.84 over 54 appearances.
 The following year, his eight wins and eight saves contributed to the Cardinals' successful, late-season to the National League pennant.
 In the World Series that followed, Taylor pitched in two games and threw 42/3 hitless innings against the New York Yankees; notably, he went four innings in Game 4 at Yankee Stadium to earn a save, preserving the 4–3 win for Roger Craig.
 When the Redbirds prevailed in seven games, Taylor earned his first World Series ring.